 Aman guests are keen to visit main landmarks and dine at the best restaurants so the resorts all offer tailored made itineraries and excursions at each resort.
 But its discerning audience is not satisfied with material exuberance, they look for genuine experiences.
 Monk blessings, access to St. Mark Square Tower after hours or to the hotels’ box at the Venice Opera, private guides to the Summer Palace before it opens to the public, invitations to local weddings in Bali.
 Anything to feel like a local.

 Where will the next Aman property open up?
 Doronin’s focus on urban sanctuaries will continue as the brand plans to open Aman Tokyo replicas in New York, London, Paris, Singapore and Hong Kong.
 But Aman’s CEO has ambitions to open resorts along the Silk Route from Venice to Beijing, bringing Aman’s mysticism and elegance to one of history’s most fascinating journeys.
-A world of luxury awaits to those who can count themselves among the few lucky Aman Junkies.
+A world of luxury awaits to those who can count themselves to be an Aman Junkie.
 A stay at one of the brand’s 31 properties is a pass into the world of service excellence.